 Joining the business in late 2006 was Danielle Meyers.
 Dani grew up in the funeral industry and acts as the business's office manager.

-With the firm today is Katryna Midzak; Kat joined the firm in 2014 as a funeral service trainee while attending Mercer Co.
-Community College.
-She is currently employed as a funeral intern, working towards her licensing.
+With the firm today is Katryna Midzak; Kat joined the firm in 2014 as a funeral service trainee while attending Mercer County Community College.
+She earned her Funeral Director License in May of 2017 after finishing her internship and successfully completing her National Board tests.

 The original location of Nasevich Funeral Home in Northern Liberties is no longer active and the family chose to close their Olney office with the acquisition of Fletcher Funeral Home.